NATO: The World’s Largest Alliance

 Keystone/Hulton Archive via Getty Images

-The Soviet Union’s alarming expansion and failure to comply with the terms of the Potsdam and Yalta Conferences led to the creation of NATO as a means to preserve a unified, democratic Europe.
+The Soviet Union’s alarming expansion and failure to comply with the terms of the Potsdam and Yalta Conferences led to the creation of NATO.
+It was established as a means to preserve a unified, democratic Europe.
 The defensive alliance was formed in 1949 and consisted of twelve members: the United States, Canada, and ten European countries.
 NATO’s founding members structured the organization so that all decisions would be made through consensus.
 Despite the alliance’s egalitarian structure, the United States’ leading role was clear from the start; a supreme allied commander Europe (SACEUR), a position that an American has always held, leads NATO’s military operations.

 Bettmann via Getty Images